Zboubix/Zboubix/README.md

 - 👀 I’m interested in programming (of course :D), chess, guitar and math
 - 🌱 I go to the gym and I like to do some stuff on a pull up bar :)

-Math classes in 10th grade are just too easy hence boring, so I'm developing games and other apps on my calculator :D

 Contact:
 - https://lichess.org/@/Codeur_gameur